Welcome to Betsukai!

 Snow shoe walking (Notsuke bay in winter)

-Netsuke bay, the inner bay of Netsuke peninsula, is thoroughly frozen in winter and you can walk on it.
+Notsuke bay, the inner bay of Notsuke peninsula, is thoroughly frozen in winter and you can walk on it.
 The fantastic plain of ice appears only from about late January to early March.

 Winter trick photography